 Even industry tried to capitalize on salmon by inventing the farmed fish salmon commonly called Frankenfish or Atlantic Salmon.
 Those in the know will tell you that farmed salmon are not only bad for you; they are bad for the environment.
 Many stores have discontinued selling farmed salmon because they feel there may be more risk than reward in selling this substitute to the real thing.
 Remember mad cow disease, bird flu, mad pig disease?
 Yep, they keep farming those salmon in pens and feeding them processed fish parts with vitamins and antibiotics to make them bigger and keep them from getting sick, and someday you might hear about mad fish disease.

+We typically fish for salmon within 8 miles of the Santa Cruz harbor.
 The way we fish is unique.
 This was one of Tom's harebrained ideas from when he was commercial salmon fishing in the early 2000s.
 The commercial technique for salmon trolling was refined in 2007 to accommodate fishing rods and off-the-shelf fishing gear which when combined makes MEGA-BITE the top salmon producing charter boat on Monterey Bay.

 We troll (boat is constantly moving forward) from two to four miles per hour depending on the bite.
 The trolling gear consists of 500 feet of 900 pound test stainless steel cable connected to a shear plate and 35 or 50 pound lead ball with "double stops" every three fathoms (18 feet) on a hydraulic powered gurdie (a super sized downrigger).